komyg/rm-shop-v1/tutorial.md

 Now that we've added all the necessary Apollo package we have to initialize the Apollo Client.
 For this tutorial we are going to use the [Rick and Morty API](https://rickandmortyapi.com/graphql).
 Click on [this link](https://rickandmortyapi.com/graphql) to see the playground with the graphql schema and the available data.

 Create a folder called *config* to place the Apollo configuration file.
-Then create a new file called *
+It will contain all our configs for the Apollo Client.

+>Note: I've chosen to separate each configuration in its own file.
+I believe this makes it easier to read each of them, but you could use a single file as the documentation suggest.
+Also, I did not chose to use the Apollo Boost.

 ## Graphql Codegen